 Even if creating a moment of pause sounds like a challenge, there are natural pauses in your day that you can use to check in with yourself and ground your emotions.
 Look for the time that you spend waiting for something, like in the morning traffic, queuing for coffee or even waiting for the kettle to boil – you get the idea.
 These are small pauses that you can use to check in with how you’re feeling and help you feel more present.
 And, the more you use these moments the easier it will be to find more.

-You’ve heard it before but i think this one’s worth repeating - find time to unplug.
+You’ve heard it before but I think this one’s worth repeating - find time to unplug.
 Leave your phone behind when you go for a walk with the dog and stop checking emails before bed; talking of bed try switching the TV off a little earlier at night.
-You don’t have to unplug for long but try to break the habit, you can start with a few minutes and slowly build up until you feel comfortable being away from them all for an afternoon.
+You don’t have to unplug for long, start with a few minutes and slowly build up until you feel comfortable being away from your devices for an afternoon.
 Read more about how and why to unplug.

 This is so cleansing and can be done at any time of the year to help refresh and welcome new energy into your life.
 Start wherever you like; your wardrobe, kitchen cupboards, your phone - even your friends!
 If something (or someone) doesn’t bring joy and happiness into your life then why do you need it?
 Start with a plan and create a ritual from it, being sure to donate and recycle everything that you can because things can very often go on to create happiness for others.
 Read more about how decluttering can help clear your mind.